dvetriak/Python_homework/README.md

 3) Run the setup script:
    python linux.py

+# Installation

-This script will guide you through the setup process, including installing Python and MySQL, creating a virtual environment, cloning the project repository, and installing the required packages, loading sample data into MySQL, editing project settings, and running the Django server.
+This script will guide you through the setup process, including installing Python and MySQL, creating a virtual environment, cloning the project repository, installing the required packages, loading sample data into MySQL, editing project settings, and running the Django server.
+Follow instructions while installation is in progress.

+* Python 3.7 and pip
+* MySQL Server - secure installation process  with auto-answers
+* virtualenv
+* Git - clone the repository with the project from GitHub
+* Requirements inside virtualenv from the cloned project

 4) After running the setup script, your development environment should be ready.
 You can access the Django application by opening http://localhost:8001 in your web browser.